tariqdaouda/pyGeno/README.rst

 Bootstraping:
 -------------
 There are two data wraps shipped with pyGeno, the reference genome GRCh37.75 and a dummy data wrap that mimics a casava's snps.txt with one SNP at the begining of the gene SRY.
-You can bootstrap pyGeno with the following
+You can bootstrap pyGeno with the following:

 .. code:: python